 #5.
 They become irritable when they are not drinking.

-They’re fine when they have a drink in their hand, but if they can’t drink for an extended period of time, they can become irritable.
-Similarly, they may become enraged at the smallest provocation, or at no provocation at all.
-This means that when they’re sober, they’re unpredictable and difficult to talk to.
+They’re fine when they have a drink in their hand, but if they can’t drink for an extended period, they can become irritable.
+Similarly, they may become enraged at the slightest provocation or at no provocation at all.
+This means that they’re unpredictable and challenging to talk to when they’re sober.

 Dating an Alcoholic Narcissist